 - The procedure returns the number of rows in a table that was called as a SOAPClientCall. - 3.
 Click Parse in the SQL Server Management Studio. - 4.
 Click Execute in the SQL Server Management Studio.

-CA Process Automation saves the new stored procedure in the PAMReporting database.
+Now your new stored procedure is saved in the PAMReporting database.

-5. Create a process with the Query Database operator, then enter the following line in the Inline text for the operator:
+Create a process with the Query Database operator.
+Enter the following line in the operator's Inline text: